 - 3D Object Manufacturing: Creating physical, three-dimensional parts, como:

-- Implantes médicos (P.EJ., custom bone replacements) or architectural models (formas complejas).
+- Implantes medicos (p.ej., custom bone replacements) or architectural models (formas complejas).

 - Geometrías complejas: Shapes impossible with traditional processes, como:

-- Internal hollow structures (P.EJ., lightweight honeycomb parts for aerospace).
+- Internal hollow structures (p.ej., lightweight honeycomb parts for aerospace).

-- Estructuras de soporte (easily removable after printing).
+- Support structures (easily removable after printing).

 Understanding their drawbacks helps avoid project delays or cost overruns: